awslabs/app-development-for-backstage-io-on-aws/README.md

 # ⚠️ PROJECT DEPRECATED ⚠️

-**This project is no longer actively maintained as of November 2025.**
+**This project is no longer actively maintained as of December 2025.**

 **🚨 SECURITY NOTICE**: Please upgrade to v0.4.2 immediately to address critical security vulnerabilities.